spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/porting-unreal-project-to-gdk.md

 **For running a local deployment with managed workers or a cloud deployment take a look at the [glossary section for deployments]({{urlRoot}}/content/glossary#deployment)**

-**Job done!** You have ported your Unreal game to run on SpatialOS.
+You have now ported your Unreal game to run on SpatialOS.
 Move around and look at the changes reflected in your inspector.

 If you have encountered any problems please check out our [troubleshooting]({{urlRoot}}/content/troubleshooting) and [known-issues]({{urlRoot}}/known-issues).